phenopackets/phenopacket-tools/README.md

 Multimodule Java library/app that contains a "streamlined builder" module, a v1 to v2 converter app, a validator API and a JSON validator.

+Both library and app requires Java 17 or better to run.

 ## Phenopacket tools CLI